 What we love about Elk Ridge Park: 360-degree views of the plains and foothills, an educational scavenger hunt, a large playground with a two-story slide, and a fun splash pad.
 Even though it's in the midst of the "burbs," the park has a wonderfully natural setting and feel to it.

-Amenities at Elk Ridge Park: Maze, pavilion, playground, portable restrooms, rock climbing area, scavenger hunt, spray-ground, turf field,
+Amenities: Maze, pavilion, playground, portable restrooms, rock climbing area, scavenger hunt, splash pad, turf field.

 6115 S. Santa Fe Dr., Littleton

 What we love about Hudson Gardens: Well-known for its summer concert series.
 Its regional display gardens — including the Plant Zoo with Porcupine Grass, Ostrich Fern, and other "animals" — showcase plant life that grows well in the Rocky Mountain Region.
-The miniature Garden Railroad (for viewing, not riding) and the Water Gardens with giant lily pads and scores of tiny frogs are some of our favorite features.
+Two of our favorite features are the miniature Garden Railroad (for viewing, not riding) and the Water Gardens with giant lily pads and scores of tiny frogs.
 Borrow a Family Explorer Pack and wear comfortable walking shoes.

-BONUS: Hudson Gardens is FREE (donations gratefully accepted).
+BONUS: Hudson Gardens used to require paid admission but is now FREE (donations gratefully accepted).

 Greenwood Plaza Blvd. and E. Caley Ave., Greenwood Village

-What we love about Marjorie Park: Marjorie Park isn't very big, doesn't have a playground or a splash pad or even a picnic table.
+What we love about Marjorie Park: Marjorie Park isn't very big and doesn't even have a playground or a splash pad.
 So why is it on our list of favorite parks?
 Because it has incredible, gorgeous, life-size sculptures of the characters from Alice in Wonderland, including a huge one of the Mad Hatter's Tea Party.
 Enter from the parking lot and follow the path to see the White Rabbit, the Caterpillar, and others presented in the same order that Alice met them.
-Make your visit extra special by bringing cupcakes with "Eat Me" labels or use cookie cutters to make bread-and-butterflies.
+Make your visit extra special by bringing cupcakes with "Eat Me" labels, or use cookie cutters to make bread-and-butterflies.

-NOTE: Marjorie Park is on the north side of Fiddler's Green Amphitheater, so check the concert schedule before you go to avoid closed streets and parking issues.
+NOTE: Marjorie Park is on the north side of Fiddler's Green Amphitheater, so check the concert schedule to avoid closed streets and parking issues.

 10795 Victorian Dr., Parker